 In Package 5B, three temporary "routes" and "roads" for construction have been identified.
-Off-site temporary access roads begin at or near existing public roadways and join the cable route, typically at splice or HDD locations.
+Off-site temporary access roads begin at or near existing public roadways and join the cable route, typically at Splice or HDD locations.
 Improvements include clearing of vegetation, grading, and the installation of aggregate and rip-rap (light stone fill) between 9 and 32 inches thick atop a compacted subgrade.
 Engineers are also considering utilizing timber mats or similar treatment, which will require clearing and minimal grading of less than 6 inches.
-If this option is selected, then a pedestrian survey in advance of construction is recommended over testing or monitoring.
-Alternatively, a pedestrian survey and testing of the area(s) may be employed to identify areas of archeological sensitivity and timber mats or similar treatment may be used to avoid impacts to potential archeological sites.

-Two Off-Site access roads are proposed (Table 3).
+Four temporary Off-Site access roads are proposed (Table 3).
 5B-01-Rd will be located east of South Albany Road, north of Blue Diamond Way.
 The access road connects South Albany Road to the CSX ROW west of the rail yards at the location of HDD 88 and Splice 191.
 The road extends 3,500 feet in length.

 The second access road, 5B-02-Rd, extends from an access road within the Selkirk Rail yard, along the edge of the yard, and finally along an existing access road west of the yards.
 The access road terminates at Splice 192.
+The third access road connects an existing access road with the proposed 5B-01.
+And finally, 5B-04 is a very short road that connects an existing access road with South Albany Road.

 An additional access way includes a temporary Off-Site access route.
-This requires no additional construction activities or improvements as part of the Project, since it will be in an existing paved area.
+This requires no additional construction activities or improvements as part of the Project since it will be in an existing paved area.
 No archeological testing or monitoring is recommended for this component of the Project.